kbrahmbh/nexus-perf/README.md

 Scenarios are defined using xml files in the scenarios directory.
 Use existing scenarios as an example or review the code.

+#### Supported properties

+Properties may be enlisted in "data pack" `perf.properties` file, but may be overridden by CLI `-D...` or via JMX client too.
+Following keys are recognized:
+* `nexus.baseurl` -- this is the URL that will be used to execute performance test
+* `nexus.username` -- username to be used to access `nexus.baseurl`
+* `nexus.password` -- password to be used to access `nexus.baseurl`
+* `nexus.memberurls` -- comma separate list of member URLs in case you are dealing with a cluster.
+In this case, configuration steps will be replicated on all members
+* `perftest.buildId` -- the ID to use when saving perf metrics
+* `perftest.baselineId` -- the ID to use when loading up baseline perf metrics

 ### Adding Scenario Data

 CSV and standard NCSA log files ( tar/gzipped ) can be parsed to simulate actual requests.